 - 1. Mitigating circumstances include (but are not limited to): - a.
 A student's voluntary report of the student's own violation of the Student Honor Code. - b.
 A student's acceptance of responsibility prior to adjudication of the Student Honor Code violation. - c.
-Any other circumstance which in the judgment of any member of the committee may constitute a mitigating circumstance. - 2.
-Aggravating circumstances include: - a.
+Any other circumstance which in the judgment of any member of the committee may constitute a mitigating circumstance.

+- 2. Aggravating circumstances include: - a.
 Any injury that the student's Student Honor Code violation has caused to any person affected by the Student Honor Code violation, including (but not limited to) a faculty member or other student. - b.
-A prior adjudication for violation of the Student Honor Code.

-Any other circumstance that in the judgment of any member of the committee c. may constitute an aggravating circumstance.
+Any prior adjudication for violation of the Student Honor Code - c.
+Any other circumstance that in the judgment of any member of the committee may constitute an aggravating circumstance. - (c) Notice to Student of the Committee's Determination.

+Following a determination of the appropriate sanction to be recommended to the Review Board, the committee shall notify the student of the sanction or sanctions to be recommended.
+An appropriate sanction is any sanction or combination of sanctions authorized in Regulation 4.040.

-Notice to Student of the Committee's Determination.
+(d) Notice to the Faculty of Record.

-(b)

-- Following a determination of the appropriate sanction to be recommended to the Review Board, the committee shall notify the student of the sanction or sanctions to be recommended.
-An appropriate sanction is any sanction or combination of sanctions authorized in 6C1-4.047. - Notice to the Faculty of Record.
-Following a determination of the appropriate sanction to be recommended to the Review Board, the committee shall notify the faculty member of record in the course in which the violation occurred of any sanction or combination of sanctions to be recommended. - REVIEW AND IMPOSITION OF SANCTIONS; REVIEW OF (6) ADJUDICATION. - (a) The Review Board consists of the Dean of the College of Law; the University of Florida Dean of Students or his or her designee; and the Chair of the Student Honor Code Committee. - (b) The Review Board shall review the record and all sanctions recommended by the committee.
-The Review Board may adopt, reject or modify the committee's findings and recommendations. - (c) If a student petitions the Review Board for review of the student's adjudication of a Student Honor Code violation, the Review Board shall review the record to determine whether the record supports the adjudication.
-To petition, the student must submit written notice to the Dean of the College of Law no later than the 5th business day after the sanction has been imposed.
+Following a determination of the appropriate sanction to be recommended to the Review Board, the committee shall notify the faculty member of record in the course in which the violation occurred of any sanction or combination of sanctions to be recommended.

+- (6) REVIEW AND IMPOSITION OF SANCTIONS; REVIEW OF ADJUDICATION. - (a) The Review Board consists of the Dean of the College of Law; the University of Florida Dean of Students or his or her designee; and the Chair of the Student Honor Code Committee. - (b) The Review Board shall review the record and all sanctions recommended by the committee.
+The Review Board may adopt, reject or modify the committee's findings and recommendations.

-(d) If at any time subsequent to a student's adjudication of a Student Honor Code violation the student discovers substantial new evidence tending to refute the judgment, the student may petition the Review Board to determine whether further proceedings are warranted.
+- (c) If a student petitions the Review Board for review of the student's adjudication of a Student Honor Code violation, the Review Board shall review the record to determine whether the record supports the adjudication.
+To petition, the student must submit written notice to the Dean of the College of Law no later than the 5th business day after the sanction has been imposed. - (d) If at any time subsequent to a student's adjudication of a Student Honor Code violation the student discovers substantial new evidence tending to refute the judgment, the student may petition the Review Board to determine whether further proceedings are warranted.
 "Substantial new evidence" means evidence that was not available to the student during the original Student Honor Code proceedings through the exercise of reasonable diligence.

-(7) FINAL APPEAL.
+FINAL APPEAL.
+(7)

-If the Review Board affirms the adjudication or approves the sanctions imposed (a)

-by the committee, the student may appeal the adjudication or the sanctions to the University of submit a written notice to the University of Florida Office of Student Affairs no later than the final determination.
+(a) If the Review Board affirms or modifies the adjudication or approves the sanctions imposed by the committee, the student may appeal the adjudication or the sanctions to the University of Florida Vice President for Student Affairs or designee.
+To present an appeal, the student must submit a written notice to the University of Florida Office of Student Affairs no later than the 10th business day following the day on which the student receives notice of the Review Board's final determination.